kirsle/kirsle.net/README.md

 This is the source code of my personal website, [Kirsle.net](http://www.kirsle.net/).
 It runs on top of my Python CMS called [Rophako](https://github.com/kirsle/rophako).

+This Git repo only contains templates and design files for the main Kirsle.net website.
+My website uses FastCGI (`mod_fcgid`) to serve all the main site pages (the ones with the "solar" web design), but there are a decently large number of static files and one-off CGI scripts that get served directly by Apache instead, for example the `projects/` folder where I keep downloads of my various software projects, and the `creativity/` and `wizards/` folders.

+So, feel free to look around in this repo, but you won't find anything too interesting in here.
+It's mostly just Jinja2 HTML templates and the odd web design file (CSS, JS, and some images).